Correlation Between FactSet Research and Nasdaq

 Strong

 Over the last 90 days FactSet Research Systems has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest weak performance, the Stock's fundamental indicators remain stable and the newest uproar on Wall Street may also be a sign of mid-term gains for the firm private investors.
+In spite of weak performance in the last few months, the Stock's fundamental indicators remain comparatively stable which may send shares a bit higher in November 2025.
+The newest uproar may also be a sign of mid-term up-swing for the firm private investors.

 Nasdaq Inc